jedraynes/jedraynes.com/content/posts/My Trip to Arizona.md

 ---

-Tuesday, as was planned, we both worked full days.
+Tuesday, as was planned before the trip, we both worked full days.
 I got caught up with work things, ate my leftovers from Sunday, and calmed my nerves for Wednesday (which you'll see why).
 We chose to "stay-in" for dinner which meant we ate at Twenty6 which is one of the hotel dining options, this time in the lobby-ish area.
 We shared a charcuterie board that was sub-par, I got a cider and a mule, and I chowed down on a NY strip to end the day.

 <div style="text-align:center"><img src="/images/AZ_tuesday_dinner_fit_check.JPEG" /></div>